DuckifiedRBX/Libraries/README.md

 # Libraries
-Contains all downloadable libraries for syn x cmd prompt
+This is where all downloadble libraries used by the syn x cmd prompt are stored!